The 7 Biggest Mistakes When Moving to Spain & Other Tips

 6. Spending too much money

-If you’re coming from a country where your currency is stronger than the euro, it’s very easy to overspend money as you think everything is cheap.
-For example, eating out as tapas are relatively cheap.
+If you’re coming from a country where your currency is stronger than the euro, it’s very easy to overspend money because you think everything is cheap.
+For example, eating out is relatively cheap, as tapas are.

 However, if you do this almost every day and check how much you’ve spent, you’ll realise you could save a lot or put that money aside to buy something important or save.

-The best way to avoid spending too much money in Spain is by setting a budget every week or month.
+The best way to avoid overspending in Spain is to set a weekly or monthly budget.
 By setting a budget, you don’t necessarily need to stop having that coffee in your favourite cafe but reduce the times you do it.

-Another way to save money is by making a list of the things you must buy.
-Whether you’re renting or buying a house, there’s always something you must buy – no matter how big or small, it’s an expense.Β
+Another way to save money is to make a list of the things you must buy.
+Whether you’re renting or buying a house, there’s always something you must buy—no matter how big or small, it’s an expense.

-Making a list is super useful to avoid buying unnecessary things too.
+Making a list is super useful for avoiding buying unnecessary things, too.

 7. Delaying paperwork

-The Spanish bureaucracy is far from good and well-organised, and this is something you must know before moving to Spain.
-Even the simplest paperwork can be a real pain because of the disorganization in the offices or the reduced number of administrators.
+The Spanish bureaucracy is far from good and well-organised, and you must know this before moving to Spain.
+Even the simplest paperwork can be a real pain because of office disorganisation or a reduced number of administrators.

 Some institutions will tell you that you need cita previa (an appointment), which you can arrange by phone or online.
 This cita previa doesn’t always run in time, so you are given a date and time and can still end up waiting.

-The biggest advice is to sort out your paperwork as soon as possible and don’t leave anything for the last minute (especially if it’s urgent!)
+The biggest advice is to sort out your paperwork as soon as possible and not leave anything for the last minute (especially if it’s urgent!)

 At the same time, if there’s something you can do before moving to Spain – i.e. from your home country, it’s better to start the process there.